ipugh-xm/xm-labs-steps-business-time/README.md

 * [IsitBusinessTime.zip](IsitBusinessTime.zip) - Workflow zip file with the step and example flow

 # How it works
 The step checks if it is currently business hours.
+It takes in the timezone in order to make sure the times are local to wherever you are (e.g. US vs. India).

 # Installation